 On 30 July 2020, Mr. Kazmin submitted a proposal for the disqualification of all three members of the tribunal.
 According to Mr. Kazmin, Procedural Order No. 6 reflected the tribunal’s lack of independence and impartiality.
 Latvia strongly disagrees with these allegations and disputes Mr. Kazmin's application to disqualify the tribunal, which is currently being examined by the Chairman of the ICSID Administrative Board.

-In accordance with a decision taken at the session of the Cabinet of Ministers of 25 August 2020 and based on Paragraph 16 of Cabinet Regulation No. 228 “Procedure for Ensuring Representation in International Investment Dispute Settlement" of 3 May 2017, the State Chancellery publishes Procedural Order No. 6 of 13 April 2020 (available here) and Procedural Order No. 7 of 6 May 2020 (available here).
+In accordance with a decision taken at the session of the Cabinet of Ministers of 25 August 2020 and based on Paragraph 16 of Cabinet Regulation No. 228 “Procedure for Ensuring Representation in International Investment Dispute Settlement" of 3 May 2017, the State Chancellery publishes Procedural Order No. 6 of 13 April 2020, available here:

 The Republic of Latvia is represented in the arbitration proceedings by the State Chancellery and external counsel, LALIVE.